-Find out how CPR and first aid comes to the rescue when your kid is in an emergency situation.
+Find out how CPR and first aid come to the rescue when your kid is in an emergency situation.

 First aid and CPR are life-saving skills everyone should endeavor to acquire.
 When you are a parent, it is even more important that you know first aid and CPR since there is no predicting what kind of accident your kid could end up in considering how clumsy kids can be.
 You can look for CPR classes online, and this article will equip you with basics that could save your child’s life.

-Infants experiment with their mouth and this puts them at risk of choking.
+Infants experiment with their mouths and this puts them at risk of choking.
 Every parent needs to be prepared to deal with such a situation when dealing with babies.
-For a young child still under 1 year, put the child to sit on your arm face down and then let your arm run lengthwise along the belly to the neck with your fingers supporting the shoulders, and your knee supporting the arm.
+For a young child still under 1 year, you will put the child on your arms face down and then let your arm run lengthwise along the belly to the neck with your fingers supporting the shoulders, and your knee supporting the arm.
 Administer firm strikes to the child’s back, just between the shoulder blades.
 Do this until the object blocking the airway comes out.

 For an older child, the Heimlich maneuver is the first aid for choking.
 Kneel behind the child and place your right fist just above the navel and cover the fist with your other palm, then begin to apply pressure to the abdomen as if you are attempting to lift the child.
 Repeat this five times until the object comes out.

 For a nosebleed, let the child sit down upright and bend the neck forward to allow the blood to flow onto the ground, using a clean cloth, pinch the top of the nose for 10 minutes which should be enough time to stop the bleeding.
 If the bleeding hasn’t stopped, rush to the hospital, but maintain the posture.

 A sprain is less serious than a fracture and the pain is less severe.
 The first aid for a sprain is to take the pressure off the sprained area and raise it up for about 20 minutes.
 Follow this up with a cold compress to control the pain.